DFHack/stonesense/README.txt

 IF Stonesense should at any time lock up, it might happen that DF freezes.
-If this happens just kill of the Stonesense.exe process (if it didn't die on itself) and use the fdunstuck.exe utility supplied with this distribution.
+If this happens just kill of the Stonesense.exe process (if it didn't die on itself) and use the dfunstuck.exe utility supplied with this distribution.

 --== Configuration ==--